What's the best Instant Pot to buy for you and your family?

 Batch cooking — If you batch cook at all, whether rice, beans, pre-cooked chicken, etc., you will fit more in the 8 quart, making your efforts stretch farther.

 Accessories — Many of the accessories I chose (cheesecake pans, stackable pans, etc.) fit in both the 6-quart and 8-quart Instant Pots.
+An exception is the stackable pans I showed you in the second video above.
+Those ONLY fit the 8-quart Instant Pot.
 However, there is greater capacity for stacking and using larger containers inside the 8-quart Instant Pot.
 Wondering what I'm talking about?
 Like making this sourdough cornbread in a 7-cup Pyrex bowl — it will fit in either size Instant Pot.

 If you'd like more ideas for using your Instant Pot, be sure to check out 11 Creative & Surprising Things To Make In The Instant Pot.
 I think some will astound you!